rosa-64/eyes/README.md

 Date: May 17, 2021 <br>
 Link: https://ir.hamilton.edu/do/b6ba3a4d-594f-492c-b337-909e06359805#page/1<br>
 Free: Yes, look for the download link. <br>
-Comment: The true face of solitary confinement and the American prison system that is hidden from the public.
+Comment: This paper shows the true face of solitary confinement which is hidden from the American public.
 This is a collection of personal testimonies by victims of torture in the American prison system. <br>

 #2 <br>
 How America Tortures <br>